intmus/inttheory/_02-int-scales-keys/b2- modesandpentatonics.md

 - You take the lower half of Lydian mode combined with the upper half of Mixolydian mode
 - Solfege: Do, Re, Mi, Fi, So, La, Te

-How to practice/learn the modes: for example, F Phrygian
+How to practice/learn modes:
-1: (Relative): What scale is F the ^3 of?
+- Think relative: What scale degree of Ionian do I start on to get this mode?
-2: (Parallel): What tones are altered in a Phyrgian Scale?
+- Think parallel: What tones are altered compared to Ionian?

 ## Pentatonic Persnickety